 We report experimental treatment effects first, and then use the daily data to test the model's predictions on learning and adaptation.
 We registered this trial in the AEA registry before data collection was completed.
-Our approach to analysis and the outcome variables we focus on closely mirror the project narrative we uploaded before we had access to any data.
-We highlight the most notable departures from the pre-analysis plan (PAP) in Appendix section G. We did not delve into the details of testing a model of learning in the PAP.
-The various treatment arms appear well balanced in terms of baseline socio-economic and weather characteristics.
-Details are provided in Appendix C.2.
+Our treatment effects analysis and the outcome variables we focus on closely mirror the project narrative we uploaded before we had access to any data.
+We highlight notable departures from the pre-analysis plan (PAP) in Appendix section G. Tests of the learning model were not pre-specified.

-5.1 Empirical Strategy
+6.1 Empirical Strategy